-Delays and cancellations are part and parcel of modern air travel as us folk in Citylink only know too well.
-So what exactly are your rights if your flight is affected?
+Delays and cancellations are common in modern air travel as us folk in Citylink know too well.

 Check your airline’s website (e.g. aerlingus.com or ryanair.com).